Testing Most Influential Sets: Experiments

-We apply our framework to four widely-used regression benchmarks: Law School, Adult Income, Boston Housing, and Communities \& Crime.
+\paragraph{Machine Learning Benchmarks.} We apply our framework to four widely-used regression benchmarks: Law School, Adult Income, Boston Housing, and Communities \& Crime.
 For each dataset, we identify a most influential set of interest and test for excessive influence.

 \begin{itemize} \item \textbf{Law School} ($N = 20,800$): We examine the coefficient for the `Other' race indicator, with $378$ relevant samples.
-We consider two sets: $77$ data points that move the estimate from $-0.0412\ (.0144)$ to $0.1117\ (.0159),$ creating a significant estimate with flipped sign, and $17$ data points that reduce the estimate to $-0.0223\ (.0097).$ Our approach indicates that the influence larger set's influence falls within expected variation, while the smaller set exhibits statistically excessive influence ($p =0.019$). \item \textbf{Adult Income} ($N = 32,561$): We investigate the top 1\% most influential sets ($325$ points) that shift the `Male' indicator from $\hat\theta = 0.062,$ either raising it to $0.0992$ or decreasing it to $0.0214.$ Despite these considerable shifts from a small fraction of the data, neither is deemed excessively influential by our approach. \item \textbf{Boston Housing} ($N = 506$): We focus on the effect of crime rate on house values.
+We consider two sets: $77$ data points that move the estimate from $-0.0412\ (.0144)$ to $0.1117\ (.0159),$ creating a significant estimate with flipped sign, and $17$ data points that reduce the estimate to $-0.0223\ (.0097).$ Our approach indicates that the larger set's influence falls within expected variation, while the smaller set exhibits statistically excessive influence ($p =0.019$). \item \textbf{Adult Income} ($N = 32,561$): We investigate the top 1\% most influential sets ($325$ points) that shift the `Male' indicator from $\hat\theta = 0.062,$ either raising it to $0.0992$ or decreasing it to $0.0214.$ Despite these considerable shifts from a small fraction of the data, neither is deemed excessively influential by our approach. \item \textbf{Boston Housing} ($N = 506$): We focus on the effect of crime rate on house values.
 The baseline (highly significant) coefficient $-0.1080\ (.0329)$ is rendered insignificant at $-0.0352\ (.0556)$ after excluding just $6$ observations.
-In this case, the underlying EVD is Frechét with inverse shape $\xi^{-1} = 0.29$ due to the heavy tail of the crime variable.
+In this case, the underlying EVD is Fréchet with inverse shape $\xi^{-1} = 0.29$ due to the heavy tail of the crime variable.
 The set's influence is highly significant ($p = 0.001$), indicating excessive influence. \item \textbf{Communities \& Crime} ($N = 1,994$): We investigate $2$ and $2$ data points with substantial influence on the relation between race and crime rates.
 The complete set is not extreme, as the points cancel each other out.
-After exclusion, the first subset of two increases the coefficient by more than 22\%, which is deemed excessive $p < 0.001.$ When re-estimating after their exclusion, the second set decreases the estimate by more than 10\% and is deemed excessive at the 5\% level ($p = 0.014.$ (See \autoref{tab:crime_infl} for details.) \end{itemize}
+After exclusion, the first subset of two increases the coefficient by more than 22\%, which is deemed excessive $p < 0.001.$ When re-estimating after their exclusion, the second set decreases the estimate by more than 10\% and is deemed excessive at the 5\% level ($p = 0.014$).
+(See \autoref{tab:crime_infl} for details.) \end{itemize}